tango-controls/rest-api/Home.md

 [TOC]

-# Tango REST API RC1
+# Tango REST API RC2

+_NOTE:_ this is spec version RC2 for RC1 clone this wiki and update to revision rc1: `hg clone ... & hg up -r rc1`

 There are three parts in this proposal: URL specification; Implementation remarks; Implementation recommendations.
 The first one names valid URLs that must be handled by the implementation.
 Each URL is presented following this format: